JiarongGu/redux-sink/README.md

 mark the class as redux-sink class, the sink name use to locate the sink in store

 ### @state
-configure state property, state will be sync when reducer updates the store state, inital state created based on this property or preloadedState from store.
+configure state property, state will be sync when reducer updates the store state, inital state created based on this property or preloadedState from store. you can have multiple states
-warning: only one state in each sink

-### @reducer
-use to update state, will trigger component update.
-warning: do not call reducer or effect function inside reducer, use effect to do it

 ### @effect
 use to process side-effects and aysnc calls, will run inside effect middleware